tesselslate/resetti/doc/setup.md

 use either the wall or set-seed resetters, then OBS is *required.*

 Ensure that you have both OBS and [obs-websocket](https://github.com/obsproject/obs-websocket) installed.
-**resetti does not support `obs-websocket` 5.0, make sure that you have either 4.x or 4.x-compat installed.**
+**resetti does not support `obs-websocket` 5.0; make sure that you have either 4.x or 4.x-compat installed.**

 With OBS and `obs-websocket`, you can run `resetti obs` to automatically generate a scene collection for the amount of instances you are running.

+### Arguments

+- `--port=PORT` - The port to connect to OBS on.
+- `--pass=PASSWORD` - The password to connect to OBS with.
+(Optional)
+- `--lockImg=PATH` - The path to the lock image.
+(Optional)

+### Verification

-> *Note:* The setup wizard will always ask for information about how to setup
-> the wall scene.
-Don't worry, this doesn't force you into using wall.
+The setup wizard will always ask for information about how to setup the wall scene and verification.
+Supply valid information for the wall, but you can ignore the verification prompts if you plan on using Source Record or 2 OBS instances.

+- `None` - No verification included on instance scenes.
+- `Wall` - Embeds wall scene on instance scenes.
+- `Inst` - Embeds individual instances on instance scenes.

+### Notes

 After generating a scene collection, you can make edits to it if you would like (e.g. adding a stream overlay or creating a magnifier scene for using Ninjabrain Bot.)
 Leave the existing scene items and scenes untouched, or resetti may not work.

-> *Note:* If you change your base/canvas resolution, you will have to delete
-> and recreate your scene collection(s).
+If you change your base/canvas resolution, you will have to delete and recreate your scene collection(s).

 ## Configuration